Skip to main content

 Can vision loss be prevented?

 Did you know in the UK around two million people are living with vision loss?
-This can have a serious impact on their everyday lifestyle.
-Yet, for half of the people with sight loss, it is completely preventable.
+This has a serious impact on their everyday life and mental health.
+Yet, for half of the people with sight loss, it’s completely preventable, with regular eye exams, timely treatment from health professionals like optometrists and routine health checks to monitor eye and general health.

 Why do I need to have regular eye tests?